Colocation from In-House to Remote Data Centers

 I’ve actually seen a network go down in-house because a delivery service man accidentally knocked a T1 connection ever so slightly out of place.
 Conversely, access to data centers is very tightly controlled, and at least in most data centers, you have the option of leasing a private cage to house your servers.

-So that do you get with collocation?
+So that do you get with colocation?

 Let’s start with connectivity to BGP networks which will afford your business maximum online reliability and uptime, followed by redundant power sources in terms of a UPS and multiple diesel fuel generators.
 If power goes out in your building, rest assured that your servers will stay online at the data center.